Vakatawas Try Decisive As France Beat Scotland In Nations Cup - UrduPoint

 From a scrum, Vincent Rattez came off his wing to take an inside ball and burst clear.

-Rattez then found Vakatawa, who held off a despairing effort from Scotland captain Stuart Hogg, with the full-back unable to prevent the powerhouse centre from grounding the ball for a try converted by Ramos.
+Rattez then found powerhouse centre Vakatawa, who held off a despairing effort from Hogg for a try converted by Ramos.

-France squandered a potential second try when Vakatawa cut inside rather than exploit an overlap before Fickou was held up short of the line.
+France squandered a potential second try when Vakatawa cut inside before Fickou was held up short of the line.

-But France's powerful rolling maul was proving increasingly difficult for Scotland to combat and it produced a penalty.

-Ramos made it five from five from the tee and France were 22-15 ahead heading into the final quarter.
+But France's increasingly powerful rolling maul produced a penalty that Ramos kicked to put his side 22-15 up heading into the final quarter.

-Scotland, however, botched a close range line-out but Ramos's long-range penalty six minutes from time fell short as a nervous France struggled to put the result beyond doubt.
+Scotland then botched a close range line-out before Ramos' long-range penalty six minutes from time fell short as a nervous France struggled to put the result beyond doubt.

-With 80 minutes on the clock, Scotland still had a chance to draw level but Hogg, attempting to set up a Scotland line-out in the hope of an equalising converted try, kicked a penalty dead rather than into touch.